lucid2713/works/_drafts/about-past.md

 </p>

 <p>
-I am interested in what is left behind as digital technology develops.
-I also try to discover the loopholes of technological developments by looking back at the problems which were overlooked - especially the environmental impact of these technological advances.
-Based on this view, I’m currently working on combining ‘research + creation + performance’ under the theme of ’Electronic Waste’.
+I’m interested in the things being left behind when digital technology develops.<br/>
+Looking back what is overlooked and thrown away, so as technology does not go too far from our lives, I aim at sustainable and playful design by dealing with art and technology.
+<br/><br/>
+I'm working on 'electronic wastes' these days by seeking the usefulness and new value of abandoned, outdated and deceased electronics.
 </p><br/>

 <address>